Lafayette-Oxford-University Symphony Orchestra

 - Faculty/Professional – Music faculty members and other highly qualified music professionals will be invited by the Music Director to participate in dress rehearsals and to assist in the preparation and performance of concerts.

-The LOU Symphony typically gives four performances during the academic year.
+The University Symphony Orchestra typically gives four performances during the academic year.
 Faculty members in the Department of Music regularly appear as soloists, and the winners of The UM Concerto Competition appear during the Winter Concert each March.
 The orchestra supports the performance of the UM Opera Theater during the alternate spring semesters.
 Performances of the orchestra are given either the Gertrude C. Ford Center for the Performing Arts or in Nutt Auditorium.

 Auditions and Scholarships